Callide Valley railway line

-The Callide Valley railway line ran from Rannes to Lawgi in Queensland, Australia.
-The Callide Valley lies to the south-west of Rockhampton in Central Queensland.
+The Callide Valley railway line was a passenger and freight railway line in Central Queensland.
+Operated by Queensland Rail, the line opened in 1924 and ran from Rannes to Lawgi at its peak.
+Biloela was the centre of the line and was operational until freight services were withdrawn in 2013.

 History

 There were grand plans to link Monto by railway with the south, east and north.
 Links with Maryborough to the south and Gladstone to the east materialised but the northern link terminated at Lawgi some 70 kilometres away.
 Rannes was already linked by rail to Rockhampton by the Dawson Valley railway line via Mount Morgan and a branch line from Rannes to Lawgi provided access to the rich Callide Valley and justified its construction.

 Opening

 The first stage commenced from Rannes, heading south-east to Callide (originally called Callidi) and opened on 3 May 1924.
 Stops en route were Jooro, Goovigen, Jambin and Argoon.
 A mixed train ran twice a week from Baralaba, west of Rannes on the Dawson Valley branch, to Callide and connected at Rannes with a service northeast to Rockhampton.
 A 22 kilometre extension was opened on 24 August 1925 south from Callide via Biloela to Thangool which at the time was the main township between Rannes and Monto.